jrdhowell/NFL/README.md

 The model with the best results was the Random Forest with an r-squared of 0.79.

-Plot of variable importance
+Plot of variable importance:
 ![alt text](https://github.com/jrdhowell/NFL/blob/main/visualizations/RF_importance.png)

 ## Limitations

 The biggest limitations are from the data collected.
-The data set only consisted of the top 1000 earners in the NFL and the penalty data was only avaible for players with a certain number of penalties.
+The data set only consisted of the top 1000 earners in the NFL and the penalty data was only available for players with a certain number of penalties.
 The data did not encompass all players from 2020 nor all penalites for all the players in the data set.